ritwik-singh/chatbot/README.md

      pip install pandas
      pip install tensorflow
      pip install tensorflow-gpu

-You can also use [Google Colab](https://colab.research.google.com/) in a Web Browser with most of the libraries preinstalled.

 ### Usage
-This project is implemented using interactive Jupyter Notebooks.
-You just need to open the notebook on your local system or on [Google Colab](https://colab.research.google.com/) and execute the code cells in sequential order.
-The function of each code cell is properly explained with the help of comments.

 Please download the following files (from the given links) and place them in the Models folder in the root directory :
 1. YOLOv3 weights : https://pjreddie.com/media/files/yolov3.weights